Nmaina2/Data-Science-Projects/README.md

 # Data Science Projects
-A repository of different Data Science projects on excitign and interesting topics
+A repository of different Data Science projects on exciting and interesting topics